ircdocs/modern-irc/index.md

 The `TIME` command is used to query local time from the specified server.
 If the server parameter is not given, the server handling the command must reply to the query.

+The reply does not use a machine-readable format, so, if the server supports the [IRCv3 `server-time` capability](https://ircv3.net/specs/extensions/server-time.html), clients should send a `PING` and read the `time` tag on the reply instead.

 Numeric Replies:

 * {% numeric ERR_NOSUCHSERVER %}